iterative/dvc.org/content/docs/command-reference/studio/login.md

 ## Description

-By default, this command authorize dvc with Studio with default scopes and a random name as token name.
+By default, this command authenticates the DVC with Studio using default scopes and assigns a random name as the token name.

 ## Options

-- `-h`, `--help` - show this help message and exit
+- `-h`, `--help` - prints the usage/help message, and exit.

-- `-q`, `--quiet` - Be quiet.
+- `-q`, `--quiet` - do not write anything to standard output.

-- `-v`, `--verbose` - Be verbose.
+- `-v`, `--verbose` - displays detailed tracing information.

 - `-H <hostname>`, `--hostname <hostname>` - The hostname of the Studio instance to authenticate with.

 - `-s <scopes>`, `--scopes <scopes>` - The scopes for the authentication token.

-- `-n NAME`, `--name <name>` - The name of the authentication token.
+- `-n <name>`, `--name <name>` - The name of the authentication token.
 It will be used to identify token shown in Studio profile.

-- `-d`, `--use-device-code` - Use authentication flow based on user code.
+- `-o`, `--no-open` - Use authentication flow based on user code.
 You will be presented with user code to enter in browser.
 DVC will also use this if it cannot launch browser on your behalf.

 ## Available scopes